msmbuilder/msmbuilder-legacy/docs/sphinx/installation.rst

 MSMBuilder is a python package that uses a number of components from the "scientific python" stack.
 These packages include `numpy and scipy <http://scipy.org/getting-started.html>`_ for array manipulation and numerical linear algebra, `PyTables <http://www.pytables.org/moin>`_ for storing binary data, and others.

 .. note::

-   MSMBuilder currently required python2.7, and is not compatible with the python3.x series.
+    MSMBuilder is runs on Python 2.7 and Python 3.3.
+Use whichever you prefer.
+Other version like Python 2.6 and Python 3.2 probably will work, but are not explicitly supported .

 Easily with ``conda``
 ---------------------

-The easiest way to install MSMBuilder is with the python package manager ``conda``.
-``conda`` is an open-source cross-platform binary package manager integrated with the scientific python stack.
+The easiest way to install MSMBuilder is with the python package manager ``conda``. ``conda`` is an open-source cross-platform binary package manager integrated with the scientific python stack.
 It's built into the `Anaconda python distribution <http://docs.continuum.io/anaconda/>`_ produced by Continuum Analytics, which is a python installer that comes shipped with many of the python packages needed for science.

 .. warning::